 Message From the Fire Chief

-The Dickinson Volunteer Fire Department has been committed to serving the Dickinson Community for 75 years.
+The Dickinson Volunteer Fire Department has been committed to serving the Dickinson Community for over 75 years.
 We take pride in the history and tradition of our fire department.
 The department was built upon our past leadership; without them we could not tackle the challenges of the future.

 It is our goal to emphasize the importance of fire prevention and preparedness to minimize the loss of life and property damage in the Dickinson Community.
 Your monthly donation on your water bill allows us to continue keeping Dickinson a fire safe community.

 Thank you for your continued support!

 The Dickinson Volunteer Fire Department is one of 14 Volunteer Departments in Galveston County.